KarlOlson/Seed_scalable_complete/README.md

 8. `/bgp_smart_contracts/src/add_prefix.py` assigns prefixes to ASNs within the smart contract
 9. `Seed_scalable/seedemu/compiler/docker.py` compiler script used to build containers for both local and distrubuted environments (the distributed_docker.py calls on this to build the containers first).
 Edit this file if you need to change any containers with pre-loaded requirements.

+## Terraform and Google Cloud Deployment
+You can use SEED to build a terraform project and then deploy that to google cloud programmatically.
+This will walk you thorugh steps necessary to deploy in GCP.

+### Google Cloud Setup
+1. Go to https://cloud.google.com/ and establish an account.
+You will get $300 in compute time credit (you will need a credit card to verify yourself, but it is never charged, even after use of credits).
+2. Once you have an account, the first thing you will need to define is a new project.
+If first time, this should be your landing page.
+If not, in top left of screen is a drop down (next to the three line menu), select that and do `New Project`.
+3. Now you need to creat a service account that will be used by the Terraform environment to deploy everything to the cloud.
+A service account is just like any other account, but you can control permissions and such separately to control settings as you see fit.
+To create a service account that will be used by Terraform, click the 3 line menu in the top left of the screen, select `IAM & Admin ->Service Accounts`.
+Then select `Create new account`.
+Give it a name like `terraform` and then click next.
+On role, assign it `compute admin` and then click `continue`.
+Click done. (alternatively you can assign other users to control this service account at this point, but probably unneccesary.
+4. Add keys to your service account.
+You should see your account created, but no keys assigned.
+On the far right, click the three dots to bring up a menu.
+Then click `manage keys`.
+Select `add key->create new key` and then select .json as your output.
+A new public key will be added to your account.
+The private key is automatically downloaded so check your downloads.
+You will need to move this key to the directory that contains your terraform files.

+### SEED VM Setup
+1. For the most part everything should be set up with seed.
+There are two changes that you need to make in order to compile to a terraform output and then deploy the terraform environment.
+2. The first thing you need to change is compilation script to select your chosen output method.
+In this script change your compiler to GcpDistributedDocker() prior to compilation.
+3. Run the compilation script for your project to generate the output files and directory which should include all the terraform scripts.
+4. Prior to deploying in terraform, you will likely need to install `jq` on your host.
+This is used for key generation for terraform containers.
+The errors don't really clue you in to the fact that this package is likely missing, so if you get a warning that 'ssh-keygen' failed, this is likely the issue.
+Just run a `sudo apt-get install -y jq` and you should have everything needed to run terraform.

+### Terraform Deployment
+1. To run execute `terraform init` from your root project directory (the one with main.tf file).
+Make sure you have your Google cloud .json key in this directory form the earlier steps.
+Running init will ask a few questions about your targeted google cloud environment.
+For `Path to credential JSON file` enter the path to where you placed your private key (should be the same location as the main.tf file).
+For `Project ID`, this can be found under `IAM & Admin - > Settings` and then grab the number under `Project Number`.
+For `Region` and `Zone` you can pick any of the options from google.
+If no idea, pick `us-west4` for Region and `us-west4-b` for zone.
+2. Everything should now deploy.
+Give it about 5 minutes and you should see everything deployed in your Google cloud project under the `compute` resource (under the menu).

 ## License